yklim9938/vue-dog-form/README.md

 Simplest yet flexible form validation plugin for Vue 3.

+✔ No more validation schema object, use native html-like validation attributes.
-✔ Works with custom component inputs
+✔ Works with custom component inputs.
-✔ Custom validations
-✔ Lightweight
+✔ Support custom validation rules and messages.
+✔ Lightweight, less than 3kb gzipped.

 ## Installation